-Another indication that cats can recognize people’s faces was an experiment performed by Oakland University in 2015 that found that cats behave differently around people when showing different facial expressions, such as happy or sad, regardless of the person being familiar or unfamiliar to the cat.
+Another indication that cats can recognize people’s faces was an experiment performed by Oakland University in 2015 that found that cats behave differently around people when showing different facial expressions, such as happy or sad, regardless of whether the person was familiar or unfamiliar to the cat.

 Just like other animals, cats have a very acute sense of smell.
-They are able to recognize the scents of different people, animals, and themselves!
+They can recognize the scents of different people, animals, and themselves!
 Have you ever noticed your cat rub her body against yours?
 She is actually transferring her scent to you!